NATHANDA39/NATHANDA39/README.md

 ### Fun Facts

-- 🔭 I’m currently working on Project soon to be released.
+- 🔭 I’m currently working on a Project soon to be released.
 - 🌱 I’m currently learning Microsoft Power BI
 - 👯 I’m seeking collaboration opportunities on wireframes and interactive dashboards.
 - 🤔 I'm looking for assistance with MySQL.